ovebepari/ovebepari.github.io/_posts/2022-05-22-bug-in-craftsmens-online-screening-test.md

 valid ans: 1
 ```

 I spent hours to pass this step 1, solving for corner cases, I emailed that there might be something wrong in the server code during the test, turned out I was correct.
-I got rejected today for taking a long time to solve these problems though!
-I had to guess the server might be expecting a solution for a valid string.
+I got rejected today for taking a long time to solve these problems though, I had to guess the server might be expecting a solution for a valid string!